How to Contact Spokane Animal Control

 About the Spokane County Regional Animal Protection Service

-SCRAPS states that its mission is "building a more humane community, protecting public safety and ensuring animal welfare through the compassionate, responsive, and professional enforcement of laws and public policies."
+states that its mission is "building a more humane community, protecting public safety and ensuring animal welfare through the compassionate, responsive, and professional enforcement of laws and public policies."

 Services offered by SCRAPS include pet adoption, lost and found, pet licenses, and animal protection.